MMN3003/knowledge/sishemi/daily/get stream.md

 - web hook changes
 - active fence call our web hook to delete a message
 - general group of ima by each category sport
-	- add user to these groups in register
+	- add user to these groups in register as member
+		- queue